tbm00/Item64/README.md

 - ExtraDamage & shotRandomness are not applicable.
 - Has no DeluxeCombat or GriefDefender checks.
 - Requires extra configuration options consoleCommands & removeConsumedItem.
-    - ConsoleCommands are run after the player consumes the item (`<player>` is replaced with the consumer's username).
+    - ConsoleCommands are run when a player consumes the item (`<player>` is replaced with the consumer's username).
     - RemoveConsumedItem removes the custom item that is consumed (not the ammoItem) if `true`.
 - Applicable to most food, potions, milk, etc.